Getting Data

 1const result = await finatic.getAccounts(); 2 3if (result.success) { 4 const accounts = result.success.data; 5 // Process accounts 6} else if (result.error) { 7 console.error('Error:', result.error.message); 8 // Handle error 9} 10

-For detailed information on response structure and error handling, see:
+For detailed response and error semantics, see:

 Next Steps